admunkucsd/ug3-interface/README.md

 cmake -G "Xcode" ..
 ```

-Next, launch Xcode and open the `ephys-socket.xcodeproj` file that now lives in the “Build” directory.
+Next, launch Xcode and open the `ug3-interface.xcodeproj` file that now lives in the “Build” directory.

 Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api`.
-The Ephys Socket plugin should be available the next time you launch the GUI from Xcode.
+The UG3 Interface plugin should be available the next time you launch the GUI from Xcode.